jgordon/axioms/axioms/14 Space.md

                   (if (and (zAxis a3 f) (zAxis a f)) (equal a a3)))))))
 ```

-Lines 5-7 stipulate the uniqueness of the x- and y-axes.
-Lines 8-10
-stipulate the uniqueness of the z-axis, if there is one.

 The intersection of the x-, y-, and z-axes is a unique element we call